Complying with Data Handling Requirements in Cloud Storage Systems: Data Compliance in Cloud Storage

 \subsection{Data Handling Requirements}

 We analyze \dhrs{} from client and operator perspective and identify common classes, as well as the need to support also future and unforeseen requirements.

-\paragraph{Client perspective.} \dhrs{} involve constraints on the storage, processing, distribution, and deletion of data in cloud storage.
-These constraints follow from legal (laws and regulations) \cite{hipaa_1996,eu_9546ec_1995}, contractual (standards and specifications) \cite{pci_standard_2015}, or intrinsic requirements (user's or company's individual privacy requirements) \cite{buyya_survey_2009,ristenpart_information-leakage_2009}.
+\textbf{Client perspective.} \dhrs{} involve constraints on the storage, processing, distribution, and deletion of data in cloud storage.
+These constraints follow from legal (laws and regulations) \cite{hipaa_1996,eu_gdpr_2016}, contractual (standards and specifications) \cite{pci_standard_2015}, or intrinsic requirements (user's or company's individual privacy requirements) \cite{buyya_survey_2009,ristenpart_information-leakage_2009}.
 Especially for businesses, compliance with legal and contractual obligations is important to avoid serious (financial) consequences \cite{massonet_monitoring_2011}.

 \emph{Location requirements} relate to the storage location of data.
 On one hand, these requirements address concerns raised when data is stored outside of specified legislative boundaries \cite{henze_cloudannotations_2013,pearson_cloud-issues_2010}.
-The EU data protection directive 95/46/EC \cite{eu_9546ec_1995}, \eg forbids the storage of personal data in jurisdictions with an insufficient (as specified by the directive) level of privacy protection.
-Also other legislation, besides data protection laws, can impose restrictions on the storage location.
+The EU's General Data Protection Regulation~\cite{eu_gdpr_2016}, \eg forbids the storage of personal data in jurisdictions with an insufficient level of privacy protection.
+Also other legislation, besides data protection law, can impose restrictions on the storage location.
 German tax legislation, e.g., forbids the storage of tax data outside of the EU \cite{henze_cloud-data-handling_2013}.
 On the other hand, clients, especially corporations, can impose location requirements.
 To increase robustness against outages, a company might demand to store replicas of their data on different continents \cite{buyya_survey_2009}.
-Furthermore, an enterprise could require that sensitive data is not co-located with data of a competitor for fear of accidental leaks or deliberate breaches \cite{ristenpart_information-leakage_2009}.
+Furthermore, an enterprise could require that sensitive data is not stored at a competitor for fear of accidental leaks or deliberate breaches \cite{ristenpart_information-leakage_2009}.